-3.1.4 Admission Qualifications for non-ECEn Applicants
+3.1.4 Admission Qualifications for Non-major Applicants

-Study in Electrical and Computer Engineering requires a background in a range of technical, mathematical, and scientific subject areas.
-We welcome applications from students with non-ECEn degrees provided that there is sufficient evidence from their transcripts that they have adequate preparation to succeed in our program.
+Study in the Electrical and Computer Engineering graduate programs requires a background in a range of technical, mathematical, computing, and scientific subject areas.
+We welcome applications from students with non-ECEn & IT & Cybersecurity degrees provided that there is sufficient evidence from their transcripts that they have adequate preparation to succeed in these programs.